Elderly gaming, yes, video games for older people, sounds odd, but seniors use the concept to stay connected.

 WHAT’S THE POINT OF ELDERLY GAMING?

 Gaming among seniors, Silver Gaming, is an increasing trend.
 In 2016, nearly 25-percent of people aged 55 and over-owned gaming consoles in their homes.
+With the help of estate planning lawyers serving Orange County, there is a guarantee that their human rights in their own homes will never be taken away at any cost in any situation and will always be respected.

 The game, Bejeweled, boasted over 45-percent of their revenue, above $125 million globally, was associated with a purchase by people over 50 years of age.